TheThingsNetwork/lorawan-stack/doc/content/getting-started/migrating-from-networks/_index.md

 weight: -1
 ---

-This guide documents the process of migrating end devices from from third party networks to {{% tts %}}.
+This guide documents the process of migrating end devices from third party networks to {{% tts %}}.

 To complete this guide, you need the latest version of `ttn-lw-cli`, the CLI for {{% tts %}}.